metaleap/vscode-appz/libs/go/readme.md

 `value` ── A string, falsy values will be printed.

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 #### func (*OutputChannel) Clear

 ```go
 func (me *OutputChannel) Clear() func(func(*OutputChannelState))
 ```
 Removes all output from the channel.

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 #### func (*OutputChannel) Dispose